advance100/doc_webpack/webpack-dev-server.md

 When you do changes to files the browser will automatically reload.

 ## Hot mode with indication
-When running webpack-dev-server you can also head to `localhost:8080/webpack-dev-server/`.
+When running _webpack-dev-server_ you can also head to `localhost:8080/webpack-dev-server/`.
 Going to this URL will not only load your application, but also indicate when a rebundling is in progress.
-Using this url does not require you to insert the webpack-dev-server script.
-So using `localhost:8080/webpack-dev-server/` with the current setup would require this index.html:
+Using this url does not require you to insert the `webpack-dev-server` script.
+So using `localhost:8080/webpack-dev-server/` with the current setup would require this `index.html`:

 ```html
 <!DOCTYPE html>